General contact: Peter Brastow at (415) 355-3733 or email@example.com

-- San Francisco “Six” The City’s Worst Wildland weeds brochure
+- The San Francisco “Six” The City’s Worst Wildland Weeds brochure

-- To eliminate a major infestation of invasive weeds, including principally, French broom, cape and English ivies, gorse and cotoneaster from within and adjacent to from a core critical section of endangered species habitat.
-Project objectives are the elimination of invasives, educate public about invasives, and initiate long term volunteer stewardship program.
-Methods for control will be combination of mechanical equipment, hand removal, power tools, herbicide and goats.
+- To eliminate a major infestation of invasive weeds, including principally, French broom, cape and English ivies, gorse and cotoneaster from within and adjacent to a core critical section of endangered species habitat.
+Project objectives were the elimination of invasives, educate public about invasives, and initiate long term volunteer stewardship program.
+Methods for control were combination of mechanical equipment, hand removal, power tools, herbicide and goats.

 - SF Agricultural Commissioner